 We are ready to teach you the broad skills you need to maintain, repair and manage automated systems and machines used throughout the industry.
 You will be taught how systems integrate with one another and study mechanical, electrical, electronic, fluid power and control systems.

 You also can select electives in electronics, sensors and programmable logic controls (PLCs).

 As you complete our Mechatronics Program, you will:

-- Read electrical and mechanical blueprints
+- Read blueprints, assemble, maintain and troubleshoot mechanical systems

 Upon graduation, you will have a well-rounded background in maintaining, troubleshooting, repairing and modifying automated equipment.

 Our certificate program is designed to lead you directly into the workforce.
 However, if you wish to continue your education, we encourage you to explore our full list of programs, including the associate degree in mechatronics.